THC Concentrates in Raleigh

 Most THC concentrates have much higher concentrations of THC than the actual plant form of marijuana.
 THC concentrates can also involve more serious penalties than actual cannabis.

-Were you arrested in the Research Triangle area for any kind of criminal offense involving THC concentrates?
+Were you arrested in Wake County for any kind of criminal offense involving THC concentrates?
 Do not say anything to authorities until you have first contacted Coolidge Law Firm.

 Raleigh criminal defense attorney David Coolidge represents clients accused of marijuana crimes in communities all over Wake County, such as Fuquay-Varina, Cary, Knightdale, Apex, Holly Springs, Garner, and many others.
 You can have our lawyer review your case and answer all of your legal questions when you call to schedule a free initial consultation.